-Premarital fertility, defined as giving birth before a woman’s first marriage, is prevalent in sub-Saharan Africa.
-According to DHS data from surveys in 25 countries, an average of one in five women has a birth before marriage.
-The prevalence of premarital fertility varies markedly, ranging from 2.4 to 60.2 percent in the countries covered.
-The variation is even greater by ethnic group, ranging from 0.1 to 76.2 percent.
-The level of premarital fertility is determined by a number of factors including age at first marriage, age at first intercourse, contraceptive use, and various cultural factors; and all of these factors vary by ethnicity.
-An analysis of 263 ethnic groups shows that age at first marriage is by far the most important factor.
-Variables linked to modernization—urban residence, modern education, wealth, and Christianity—have positive correlations with premarital fertility, whereas living in a polygynous union and being Muslim have negative correlations.
-Even taking into account demographic and socioeconomic factors, variations in the level of premarital fertility are substantial, indicating the strong effect of cultural factors.
-The demographic evidence presented in this analysis is consistent with the ethnographic record, which distinguishes between societies that are culturally conservative and societies that are more open and permissive.
-The Appendix presents detailed information on premarital fertility by ethnicity for the countries in the study.
+The study describes patterns of premarital fertility in 25 countries from sub-Saharan Africa.
+Premarital fertility is defined as giving birth before a woman’s first marriage, whether formal or informal.
+Data were taken from 43 DHS and related surveys.
+On average in the selected countries, about one woman out of five experiences a premarital birth.
+Prevalence of premarital fertility varies markedly by country (from 2.4% to 60.2%), and even more by ethnic group (from 0.1% to 76.2%).
+Premarital fertility is the result of a complex process, influenced by age at first marriage, age at first intercourse, contraceptive use and cultural factors, which all vary by ethnicity.
+An analysis of 263 ethnic groups shows that age at first marriage is by far the most important of these factors.
+In addition, factors linked to modernization and religion also have an influence on the prevalence of premarital fertility: urbanization, modern education, wealth and being Christian have a positive correlation with premarital fertility, whereas being Muslim or in a polygamous union have negative correlations.
+However, even taking into account demographic and socioeconomic factors, the variance of premarital fertility remained high, showing the effect of cultural factors.
+The demographic evidence presented in this analysis appeared consistent with the ethnographic record, which distinguishes between repressive and permissive societies.
+The Appendix presents the details of premarital fertility by ethnicity for each country considered.